 Hibernate 3 has been offering bytecode instrumentation through an ANT target but it never became mainstream and most Hibernate projects are still currently using the default deep comparison approach.

-Hibernate 5 has redesigned the bytecode enhancement mechanism, being more reliable than it used to be.
+Hibernate 5 has redesigned the bytecode enhancement mechanism, is more reliable than it used to be.